learning3d/assignment3/README.md

 2. `VolumeRenderer._aggregate`.
 3. You will also modify the `VolumeRenderer.forward` method to render a depth map in addition to color from a volume

-From each volume evaluation you will get both volume density, and a color:
+From each volume evaluation you will get both volume density, and a color (`feature`):

 ```python
 # Call implicit function with sample points